 Believe it or not, making your postpartum plan is pretty easy!

-There’s a few questions and topics you’ll want to consider when actually writing out your plan that include:
+There are a few questions and topics you’ll want to consider when actually writing out your plan that include:

 - Listing friends/family you can contact for help (chores, cooking, babysitting, support — try to think of people you know will actually help you and not just try to make it a social hour).